Uffe Elbæk: Personal life

-Elbæk is openly gay, and lives in a registered partnership with anthropologist Jens Pedersen, with whom he lives in Frederiksberg.
+Elbæk is the first city counsellor in Aarhus, the first Danish Minister for Culture, and the first Danish party leader to be openly gay.
+He lives in a registered partnership with publisher Jens Pedersen, with whom he lives in Copenhagen.

 Elbæk also has a son and a stepson from previous relationships.
 He is a member of LGBT Danmark and Amnesty International.

+Views

+Elbæk supports a universal basic income (UBI).